Essex County is named for the County of Essex in England.

 Contractor: BBL Construction Services

 Description: The building faces east and is a two story red colored brick and concrete structure.
-The building is located on spacious landscaped grounds.
+The building is located on spacious landscaped grounds in the center of Elizabethtown.
 The east front has a large portico supported by four thin white colored columns rising to a wide pediment at the roof line.
 Above the entrance are large glass windows.
 The center section projects from the main building.
 A white colored horizontal band runs below the roof line.
 The roof line is flat.
 The County Government Complex includes the Court House on the north side, Probate Court Building, Auditors Building, Board of Supervisors Building, Old Court House and Family Services Building on the south side.

 Old County Courthouse – Elizabethtown